Nashville Plastic Surgery Frequently Asked Questions

 - eyelid surgery to remove sagging skin that blocks vision

 - tummy tucks to remedy the vertical separation of abdomen muscles known as diastasis

 Insurance providers are required by law to cover breast reconstruction surgery and any cosmetic operations necessary to breast asymmetry in either breast.
 If your surgery is covered by insurance, pre-certification is required.
 We will be happy to assist you with the process.

 Q: Are breast implants safe?

 A: The issue of breast implant safety has been a hot topic throughout the last few decades.
 As a result, more stringent standards have emerged in order to protect patients.
-Both saline and silicone-gel filled implants are available, and the appropriate choice of breast implants for your Nashville, TN breast augmentation procedure will depend on a number of factors which Dr. Maxwell and Dr. Unger will discuss with you personally.
+Both saline and silicone-gel filled implants are available, and the appropriate choice of breast implants for your Nashville, TN breast augmentation procedure will depend on a number of factors which Dr. Maxwell, Dr. Unger and Dr. Amaka will discuss with you personally.

 Rarely, an implant will rupture or leak.
 With saline implants, the saline solution is safely re-absorbed into the body, and in the case of the new “Tear-Drop,” cohesive silicone-gel implants that Dr. Maxwell has designed with Allergan, in the unlikely event of a rupture the soft form-stable gel will maintain its shape without leaking into the body, and the implant can then be removed.

-You can find answers to some of the most common consultation questions on this page, but for more detailed explanations that take your unique needs into account you can request a consultation online with Dr. Maxwell and Dr. Unger or get in touch with his Nashville cosmetic surgery offices at 615.932.7700.
+You can find answers to some of the most common consultation questions on this page, but for more detailed explanations that take your unique needs into account you can request a consultation online with Dr. Unger and Dr. Amaka or get in touch with his Nashville cosmetic surgery offices at 615.932.7700.